alias-rahil/handwritten.js/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/alias-rahil/handwritten.js/issues).

+> handwritten.js only supports English letters.
+I am not planning to add support for other languages for now.
+Please do not make issues about this.
+However, I will merge pull requests if any.

 # Credits

 [GDGVIT/HandWriter](https://github.com/GDGVIT/HandWriter) - For the cleaned dataset.